-In class, instead of settling for something that doesn't serve us, I guide students to explore around a framework of planned sequences to find what works best, so each individual dictates how the practice evolves for him/her.
+In my classes, instead of settling for something that doesn't serve us, I guide students to explore around a framework of planned sequences to find what works best for them, so each individual dictates how the practice evolves for him/her.
 Your yoga practice is your own, and you should feel encouraged to modify what you are doing to make it that way.

-The result?
-A safe space to tune in to how the practice feels, rather than switching off and following a set of instructions.
-You get a better connection to the self, and mindful movement that is free from judgment and pre-conceived expectations.
+The result: a safe space to tune in to how the practice feels, rather than switching off and following a set of instructions.
+You’ll get a better connection to the self, and mindful movement that is free from judgment and preconceived expectations.

 What do I do if I am a beginner?